$\omega$-recurrence in cocycles

 The proof of the following Lemma is postponed until \S\ref{section - lemmas}: \begin{lemma} For almost every $\alpha$, there is a $\delta > 0$ such that for all $k$

 \end{lemma}

-\begin{theorem} For almost every $\alpha$, any ergodic bounded-variation $\mathbb{Z}$-valued cocycle over rotation by $\alpha$ is $1/n$ recurrent. \begin{proof} It is known (see e.g. the final Corollary in \cite{MR1556899}) that for almost-every $\alpha$ we have
+\begin{theorem} Let $f$ be a $\mathbb{Z}$-valued function of bounded variation and zero mean such that for almost every $\alpha$ the corresponding skew product over rotation by $\alpha$ is conservative and ergodic.
+Then for almost every $\alpha$ the corresponding skew product over rotation by $\alpha$ is $(1/n)$-recurrent. \begin{proof} Set $N_k=q_k$, and via \eqref{eqn - denjoy} we let $\rho_k = 2\textrm{Var}(f)\textbf{a}_k$, and $\omega(n)=1/n$.
+Apply Theorem \ref{theorem - main abstract theorem}, justified by Lemma \ref{lemma - technical lemma}, disregarding the constant $2\textrm{Var}(f)$, and the known fact (see e.g. the final Corollary in \cite{MR1556899}) that for almost-every $\alpha$ we have